 - Learning from Peers: Alumni programs provide opportunities to learn from peers who have successfully navigated addiction recovery.
 Participants can share their experiences and offer tips and advice to help others on their journey to sobriety.

-- Developing Healthy Habits: In addiction recovery, developing healthy habits and practices is critical for long-term success.
+- Developing Healthy Habits: In addiction recovery, healthy habits and practices are critical for long-term success.
 Alumni programs offer a range of resources to help create healthy habits and practices, such as exercise, nutrition, and mindfulness.

 - Community Building: Addiction recovery can be isolating, making community and belonging to a group valuable.
-Alum programs offer opportunities to build relationships with others who are on a similar journey and can provide a sense of camaraderie and support.
+Alum programs offer opportunities to build relationships and provide a sense of camaraderie and support.